-The expected environmental outcomes in Chapter 2 will feature prominently in the evaluation.
-Progress will be assessed by the following test: that there should be no loss or degradation of the environmental outcomes being sought in the initial phase of the Basin Plan implementation (up until June 2019) and that there should be improvements thereafter (from July 2019).
-This response is illustrated in Figure 20, which shows that environmental response will initially be neutral or even negative before becoming positive from 2019 onwards and then tapering for the next 20 years.
+Progress will be assessed by the following broad test: that there should be no loss or degradation of the environmental outcomes being sought in the initial phase of the Basin Plan implementation (up until June 2019) and that there should be improvements thereafter (from July 2019).
+Expected environmental outcomes for each theme provide further context to the timing of improvements (for example, many waterbird outcomes are post-2024).
+This response is illustrated in Figure 23 which shows that environmental response is initially expected to be neutral or even negative before becoming positive from 2019 onwards.

-Figure 20: Illustrative environmental response to Basin Plan implementation.
+Figure 23: Illustrative environmental response to Basin Plan implementation.
 This is based on a sequence of average years, and periods of drought may delay recovery while wet periods may accelerate the response.

-Evaluation of the Basin Plan will address two sets of questions, one relating to the condition and/or trend of various indicators, the other relating to the contribution of the Basin Plan to the performance of those indicators.
-An indicator is a measureable feature of an ecosystem, for example, the geographic range of a fish species, or the number of waterbird species in the Basin.
-Basin-scale datasets, collected by MDBA's monitoring program, will be the primary source of information to understand condition or trend.
-Asset-scale datasets, collected by the states, will be an important secondary source.
+Evaluation of the Basin Plan will address two sets of questions:

+- 1. one relating to measures of success (the condition and/or trend of various quantified indicators relative to the Strategy's expected environmental outcomes); - 2. the other relating to the contribution of the Basin Plan to the performance of those indicators.

+An indicator is a measurable feature of an ecosystem, for example, the geographic range of a fish species, or the number of waterbird species in the Basin.
+Basin-scale datasets, collected by the MDBA's monitoring program, will be a primary source of information to understand condition or trend.
+Asset-scale datasets, collected by the Basin states and the CEWH, will also be an important source of data.

-Identifying the contribution of the Basin Plan to environmental outcomes will be informed by multiple lines of evidence including intervention monitoring, flow-ecology models based on cause-effect relationships between ecosystem components, and the latest research.
-Data collected through intervention monitoring programs being implemented by the CEWH and states will be pivotal.
-Where possible, counterfactual modelling (i.e. what would have happened without the Basin Plan) will be used.
+Identifying the contribution of the Basin Plan to environmental outcomes will be informed by multiple lines of evidence including intervention monitoring, flow-ecology models based on causeeffect relationships between ecosystem components, and the latest research.
+Data collected through intervention monitoring programs being implemented by the CEWH and states will provide important lines of evidence.